The Button component is used to trigger actions, submit forms, or navigate users.

 A button inside a form can act as a submit button.
 This sends the form data when clicked.

-1. Place the Button component inside a Form component.
+1. Place a Button inside a Form component.

-1. In the Properties Panel, set Type to "Submit" and Behavior to “Button”.
+1. In the Properties Panel, set the behavior property to 'Button' and the type to 'submit'.

 Text Button

 A text button is used when you want a minimal button with no background or border, just text.
-This type of button works well for secondary actions like “Cancel” or “See more.”
+This type of button works well for low-priority actions like “See more.”

 To create a text button: